 Everywhere you look the focus is on back to school.
 This review is geared to help spread the word about some incredible new apps that may help your child brush up and get prepared for what lies ahead of them this school year.
 We don’t want to overlook the essential organizational apps like Evernote or Notability, Keynote, iHomework, and Dragon Diction.
 We understand that those apps may come loaded on your iPad and for many you may have personal favorites.
 Instead, we are featuring five first-rate apps (and their developers) as those which can lead to deeper learning.
 So, with no further ado, we give you our Must Have Apps for Back to School:

 First up, is Esa Helttula and his new release from iDevBooks, Polynomial Long Division.
-This makes 18 apps in his suite of of math apps.
+This makes 18 apps in his suite of-of math apps.
 Everything this developer touches is golden.
-So, if long division isn’t what you are in need of, check out all of his other apps.
-The skill you need to work on will be here, and visit his site.
+So, if a long division isn’t what you are in need of, check out all of his other apps.
+The skill you need to work on will be here and visit his site.
 Esa says it best: All of my 18 math apps have a lightweight experience.
 They are optimized less around bells and whistles and more around the way how they can help students learn.
-Click here to see our earlier review of apps from iDevBooks… and here are a couple of our classroom go-tos: Lattice Multiplication, Partial Products Multiplication, Partial Quotients Division, Fraction Math.
+Click here to see our earlier review of apps from iDevBooks… and here is a couple of our classroom go-to’s: Lattice Multiplication, Partial Products Multiplication, Partial Quotients Division, Fraction Math.

-Next we have, Bruce Brown from e Skills Learning and his recent release of MiniMod Drawing Conclusions.
+Next, we have, Bruce Brown from e Skills Learning and his recent release of MiniMod Drawing Conclusions.
 This app helps students practice and master the reading skill of combining bits of information to infer and answer a question about the text.
 This app has been aligned with the Common Core State Standards.
-All of eSkills full version apps now include Score Reporting for improved student accountability.
-Other great apps by eSkills Learning for in and out of the classroom that TWA recommends: MiniMod Reading for Details, MiniMod Reading for Inferences, Mini Mod Word Structure, Minimod Homophones, Minimod Nouns and Minimod Verbs.
+All of the eSkills full version apps now include Score Reporting for improved student accountability.
+Other great apps by eSkills Learning for in and out of the classroom that TWA recommends: MiniMod Reading for Details, MiniMod Reading for Inferences and Mini Mod Word Structure.

 Another gem we have had the privilege to have a sneak preview of is Tense Builder, by Kyle Tomson founder of the Mobile Education Store.
 The Tense Builder Release is soon Approaching!!!
 Mobile Education Store is pleased to announce the release date for Tense Builder has been set for August 24th.
 This grammar application has been over a year in the making.
 Kyle tells us, “I have developed a completely new way to teach proper tense.
 Several SLP’s and teachers have been playing with it for the last six months with their students.”
 Other outstanding apps by Mobile Education Store that TWA has reviewed are: Sentence Builder Teen, Speech Journal, Rainbow Sentences.